usnistgov/mobile-threat-catalogue/contributing.md

 10. Your requested change will now be reviewed by a project maintainer.

-### Adding a New Threat
+#### Adding a New Threat
-1. Identify the category you feel the threat falls under.
+1. After forking the repository, Identify the category you feel the threat falls under.
 Each category has a respective folder in the root of the repository.
 The folders will all end with ``-threats``.
 The available categories are as follows:
     - Application
     - Authentication
     - Cellular